OpenWebAdvocacy/website/src/posts/owa-2023-review.md

 In **September** we [outlined our vision for a web that can truly compete at Web Directions Summit in Sydney](https://webdirections.org/summit/speakers/alex-moore.php).

-We also had the opportunity to meet with the ACCC, [and brief them in person in-person](https://mastodon.social/@owa/111304830543180059)
+We also had the opportunity to meet with the ACCC, [and brief them in person](https://mastodon.social/@owa/111304830543180059)

-In **December**, [Promising legislative action has finally emerged](/blog/new-digital-competition-laws-for-australia/) from the ACCC’s inquiry.
+In **December**, [promising legislative action has finally emerged](/blog/new-digital-competition-laws-for-australia/) from the ACCC’s inquiry.
 The laws will be based on the ACCC recommendations in their 5th report.
 It specifically calls for meaningful browser choice, including engine competition, which OWA believes to be critical for the health of the web.

 ## Korea, Brazil, India
 In **July**, the Indian Parliament recommended the introduction of an ex-ante regime through a new ‘[Digital Competition Act](https://www.cnbctv18.com/technology/explained--indias-upcoming-digital-competition-act-and-what-is-the-debate-around-it-all-about-17222501.htm)’ (DCA), to ensure a fair and transparent digital ecosystem in India.